elm-guides/elm-for-js/Where Did Null And Undefined Go.md

 `String` values, etc., but it also precludes the situation explained earlier where the value might be `null` or `undefined`.
 Not only are `null` and `undefined` not included as a part of Elm, they wouldn't work regardless because `undefined` and `null` are not of type `Int` or any other type.
-This is a major contributor to the reliability of Elm applications.

 ## `Maybe` arises from these properties of Elm

-This rigid static nature of types in Elm makes our programs very reliable and eliminates an entire class of bugs, but we still need to be able to represent lack of value!
+Even though we no longer have a concept of `null` and `undefined`, we still need to be able represent optional values.
 Consider again the scenario where we want to attempt to find an element in an Elm `List Int`, as opposed to the JavaScript array.
 We still may not find the thing we were looking for, and since Elm types are static we need a single type to represent the possible absence of the `Int` we are trying to find. `Maybe` is that type.
+Furthermore, because types are static, a function which returns an `Int` rather than a `Maybe Int` will _always_ return an `Int`, so there is never uncertainty or need for unnecessary `null` checks.
+The `Maybe` type fully describes the presence of an optional value.

+## `Maybe` in Elm

-In the language nomenclature, `Maybe` is a "type constructor", meaning its full signature is `Maybe a`.
+In the language nomenclature, `Maybe` is a type constructor, meaning its full signature is `Maybe a`.
 Here, `a` stands in for any other type and indicates to us that `Maybe` is really a container for other types that serves to add some additional meaning to a value: whether or not the value we want is present.